srvraj311/srvraj311/README.md

 ---
 ## 👨🏻‍💻 About Me.

-🤞 I'm a Software Engineer at Persistent Systems Limited.
+🤞 I'm a Senior Software Engineer at Persistent Systems Limited.
 🤞 I'm passionate in technology and love to spend time with them.
 🤞 Love to Solve Problems with Java.
 🤞 Web - Development MEAN and MERN stack.
-🤞 Android Development with Java.
+🤞 Android Development with Java, And React Native.
 🤞 Graphics Designing and Photography is my Hobby.

 ## 🛠 &nbsp;My Projects